 Rule 3.
 You have the right to offer no reasons, excuses, or justifications for your behaviour.

-You don't need to justify yourself to anyone but you.
-Sure, there may be consequences for saying a flat no to something, but you have the right to make that choice.
+You don't need to justify yourself to anyone but yourself.
+Sure, there may be consequences for saying a flat no to something, but you don't owe anyone anything.

 If we take the dating example above, you've just told someone you're not feeling a spark.
 Often you'll be pressed for a why, and it could be for many reasons.
 Maybe you don't find them attractive.
 Perhaps you have nothing in common.
 Perhaps they spent the whole time on their phone.
 Or maybe you don't logically know why, but you feel it's a poor match.

 Does going in-depth with the person solve any problems?
 Do you really want to be arguing over why there was no connection?
 Could there be some value in telling the rejectee what made them slide into the 'no' bucket?
 Rule 4 will help you decide.

 Rule 4.
 You have the right to judge if you are responsible for finding solutions to other's problems.

 The quickest way to make yourself miserable is to become responsible for everyone else's problems.
 I know, sometimes you feel the need to step in and be the hero, but every time you do, you're showing the person that you don't trust their ability to handle their obstacles.
 It's disempowering and denying them the opportunity to grow.